xalaida/laravel-tree/README.md

 ## 🚊 Usage

-The package automatically handles all manipulations with the `path` column based on the parent, so you do not need to set it manually.
+Once you have configured your model, the package automatically handles all manipulations with the `path` column based on the parent, so you do not need to set it manually.

-The only thing you need to do is include the `AsTree` trait to the model and operate only with `parent` and `children` relations as usual.

 ### Inserting models

-A root node can be saved to the database very easily without extra efforts:
+To insert a root node, simply save the model to the database as usual:

 ```php
 $root = new Category();